Test Runner

 - Multi-turn conversations — Exercise complex, multi-step dialogues with your assistant

-- LLM-based judging — Use semantic evaluation to check assistant responses
+- LLM-based judging — Use semantic evaluation powered by AWS Bedrock to check assistant responses

 - HTTP request steps — Create or verify data via API calls during tests